Mama June Shannon 2016 Surgery Transformed Honey Boo Boo Mom Into Size 4

 “People are now seeing the image that I’ve always seen in my mind, that’s the most exciting thing.
 The craziest thing is actually when I get out of the shower, and I’m like wow, I’m who I’ve always seen in my mind.
 I physically look that way now,” Shannon told the site exclusively.

-June Shannon seems very happy with her progress but admits that it wasn’t always easy.
-She talked about the tough times and how she wanted to give up but says that she was strong enough to push through and to stick with her weight loss program.
+June Shannon seems very happy with her progress, but she admits that it wasn’t always easy.
+She talked about the tough times and how she wanted to give up but says that she was strong enough to push through and stick with her weight loss program.
 Evidently, it has paid off!

 “You’re going to see the new part of our lives, where we’re at now and the daily struggles of weight loss.
 Sometimes you just wanna give up, just like on any diet but you can’t — you have to get in that mindset: If I give up, I’ll go back to the way I was,” she said.